surfly/docs/tutorial/chapter1.md

 In order to use such a page, we first remove the red banner blocking the session by setting the 'block_until_agent_joins' option to 'false' in the settings options.

-Then, we adapt our custom button (get_help_button in our example), adding an onclick event which will auto start a session on our landing page.
+Then, we adapt our custom button (get_help_button in our example), adding an onclick event which will auto start a session on our landing page:

 ``` html
 <button class="my-custom-button" id="get_help_button" onclick="landing()"></button>